Colors

 Brand colors

-Our color palette was chosen to reflect the state’s identity while ensuring accessibility across all digital services.
+We chose our color palette to reflect the state’s identity and make sure all digital services are accessible.

 General guidelines

-All organizations should leverage the Massachusetts Design System color palette to the greatest extent possible.
-This helps to ensure that residents are presented with an accessible, and recognizable identity, no matter which service they’re interacting with.
+All organizations should use the Massachusetts Design System color palette as much as possible.
+This helps make sure residents experience an accessible and recognizable look, no matter which service they use.

 Bay Blue